developers-ubonu/fintrack/docs/fintrack/UC-JP/README.md

 **Functional Steps (Happy Path):**
 1. System loads the job list view
 2. For each job, system retrieves or calculates basic profitability metrics (strategy TBD - e.g., precomputed or on-demand)
-3. System displays appropriate visual indicators based on profitability status (clearly define logic for profitable/unprofitable/break-even, e.g., profit > 0, profit < 0, profit = 0):
+3. System displays appropriate visual indicators based on defined profitability status logic (see below).
-   - Profitable jobs: Positive indicator (e.g., green indicator or up arrow)
-   - Unprofitable jobs: Negative indicator (e.g., red indicator or down arrow)
-   - Break-even jobs: Neutral indicator
-   - Incomplete financial data (e.g., no revenue or expenses recorded): Information needed indicator
-4. System shows profit margin or amount based on user preference setting
+4. System shows profit margin or amount based on user preference setting (defaulting to amount for quick insight).

 **Inputs:**
 - None (view initialization)

 **Outputs / Expected Results:**
 - List of jobs with visual profitability indicators
-- Profit amount or percentage displayed for each job (configurable)
+- Profit amount or percentage displayed for each job (configurable, default amount)
 - Sort/filter options based on profitability

+**Indicator Status Logic:**
+* `Profitable:` Net Profit > 0
+* `Unprofitable:` Net Profit < 0
+* `Break-even:` Net Profit = 0
+* `Information Needed:` Job status is 'Completed' AND (Total Revenue = 0 OR Total Costs = 0)
+* `Preliminary:` Job Status is 'In Progress' or 'Planned'

 **Error Handling / Alternate Flows:**
-- If profitability cannot be calculated (e.g., required data missing beyond just zero): Display information needed indicator
+- If profitability cannot be calculated due to errors: Display an error/unknown indicator.
-- If job is in progress: Display preliminary indicator
-- If job has no financial data: Display appropriate status indicator (e.g., "Information needed")
+- If job status determines indicator (e.g., 'Preliminary'), use that logic.

 **Acceptance Criteria:**
-- Given a list containing profitable and unprofitable jobs, When the business owner views the job list,
+- Given a list containing jobs with positive, negative, and zero net profit, When the business owner views the job list,
-  Then each job displays an appropriate visual indicator of its profitability status based on defined logic.
+  Then each job displays an appropriate visual indicator (Profitable, Unprofitable, Break-even) based on the defined logic.

-- Given a job with incomplete financial data (e.g., no revenue recorded), When the business owner views the job list,
+- Given a completed job with revenue recorded but no expenses or contractor payments, When the business owner views the job list,
-  Then that job displays an indicator showing financial information is needed.
+  Then that job displays an 'Information Needed' indicator.

-- Given the business owner's preference to view profit margins as percentages, When the business owner views the job list,
+- Given the business owner uses the default setting, When the business owner views the job list,
-  Then profit margins are displayed as percentages rather than absolute amounts (or N/A if applicable).
+  Then profitability is displayed as absolute amounts (e.g., +$300, -$100).

 **Dependencies:**
-- REQ-JP-01 (Job Financial Summary Display)
+- REQ-JP-01 (Job Financial Summary Display) - for underlying calculation logic

 ### REQ-JP-05: Job Expense Association

 **Title:** Job Expense Association

 **Description:** The system must enable business owners to associate expenses with specific jobs, either at the time of expense entry or afterward.
+The process of associating expenses must be optimized for speed and minimal user interaction on a mobile device.

 **Actors:** Business Owner

 **Trigger:**
-- Business owner enters a new expense
+- Business owner enters a new expense (via UC-ME)
 - Business owner updates an existing expense
-- Business owner reviews unassociated expenses
+- Business owner reviews unassociated expenses (potentially via E2 path)

 **Pre-conditions:**
 - User has an active account